-This item displays the base I/O port address and the Interrupt Request address of a serial port specified by the user.
+This item displays the base I/O port address and the Interrupt Request address for a serial port specified by the user.
+The default setting for Serial Port 1 is IO=3F8h IRQ=4; for Serial Port 2 is IO=2F8h, IRQ=3.